-A completed Application for Admission and the non-refundable application fee of \$25.00 (USD).
+A completed online admissions application and the non-refundable application fee of \$25.00 (USD).
 The application for admission must have accurate responses to every item.
-The application for admission is available online at the Admissions webpage at www.uvi.edu and can be submitted electronically.
-Completion of the online application for admission includes the option of paying the application fee by credit card.
+The admissions application is available online on the Enrollment webpage at www.uvi.edu.
+Completion of the online admissions application includes the option of paying the application fee by credit card.